What We Know: Family Separation And 'Zero Tolerance' At The Border

 ORR has a network of about 100 shelter facilities, all operated by nonprofit groups, where children are detained.

 NPR's John Burnett recently joined other reporters to visit one such facility, a converted Walmart Supercenter housing nearly 1,500 boys ages 10 to 17.
-Journalists' access to that facility in Brownsville, Texas, was limited, but the site was markedly different from Border Patrol facilities seen in photos released by the government — the teenage boys slept on beds instead of mats in the floor, in rooms instead of cages, and had access to classes and games.
+Journalists' access to that facility in Brownsville, Texas, was limited, but the site was markedly different from Border Patrol facilities seen in photos released by the government — the teenage boys slept on beds instead of mats on the floor, in rooms instead of cages, and had access to classes and games.

 ORR says children remain at these shelters for "fewer than 57 days on average."
 However some children have been kept detained for months longer than that, and some advocates say certain facilities improperly administer psychotropic medications.